 Tami Byrd of Warren was five months pregnant with her third son when she got the news every parent most fears.
 Her 4-year-old son Blase was diagnosed with a rare and aggressive form of lymphoblastic leukemia.
 The high-risk, three-year chemotherapy treatment he received gave him only a 20 to 30 percent chance of five-year survival.
 A bone marrow transplant was his best hope, but neither Tami, her husband, nor Blase’s younger brother was a match.
 It was then that Tami’s physicians recommended she plan to bank her baby’s cord blood upon his birth.

 A few weeks after baby Brayden was born, his parents received the best news they could ask for – his cord blood stem cells were a perfect match for Blase, and a successful bone marrow transplant followed.
-Tami's eldest son is now an active, cancer-free 11-year-old thanks to the stem cells his baby brother's cord blood provided.
+Tami’s eldest son is now active and cancer-free thanks to the stem cells his baby brother’s cord blood provided.

 About cord blood

 Cord blood is the blood remaining in a baby’s umbilical cord after birth.
 This blood contains a rich concentration of stem cells, which have the potential to differentiate themselves into a number of different cell types.
 According to ViaCord, one of the largest private cord blood banks, cord blood stem cells can be used in the treatment of 80 life threatening diseases including a range of cancers, genetic diseases, immune system deficiencies and blood disorders.

 “Ultimately, there are three options when it comes to cord blood,” says Brian Mason, M.D., Maternal/Fetal Specialist at St. John Hospital and Medical Center in Detroit.
 “Bank it privately.
 Bank it publicly or throw it away.
 Unfortunately, the latter option is the one most commonly pursued.”